sndpwrites/100-days-of-code/log.md

 **Today's Progress:** Worked with data from Web API to throw as JSON into client's sqlite db and read data from table.
 Developed getter and setter methods for database model.

 **Thoughts:** It all comes together.

+### Day 26: December 6, 2017

+**Today's Progress:** worked with json-server to manage a db.json file on a localhost server and pull data from there.
+Learned to make application logo using gimp.

+**Thoughts:** Useful when internet is not around.
+Just save the contents of a JSON file locally and change okhttp to point to localhost.
+Would like to explore gimp more.

+### Day 27: December 6, 2017

+**Today's Progress:** worked in android app.
+Implemented a BaseAdapter to populate data from data model.

+**Thoughts:**

+### Day 28: December 7, 2017

+**Today's Progress:** worked in android app.
+Extended BaseAdapter to use a more complex custom layout.
+Added consistency in app design using app logo as a source.
+Extended previous UI manipulation code to change textview texts;

+**Thoughts:** Basic UI change methods might be placed in the same class.
+That way it would be easier to access them by simple passing arguments to select particular operation.
+Will look into it pretty soon.